leen-1422/SDA-react-budget-app/README.md

 In addition to the basic requirements, the application enhances its functionality with the following features:

 - Calculate the account balance using the formula: income - expense - saving = balance.
+Done
 - Implement a feature to transfer the balance amount to the saving amount.
+Done
 - Calculate the total of the current saving and the percentage of the current saving amount / target of saving.
+Done
 - Add a delete button to remove items in income and expense sources.

 ## Level 3: Bonus Requirements